-He was a key figure in Britain in the 1970s and 80s championing the cause of dissidents and oppositionists in the Soviet Union, exposing the Soviet political abuses of psychiatry and defending its victims, and drawing attention to these issues in the media, public events and scholarly writing.
+He was a key figure in Britain in the 1970s and 80s championing the cause of dissidents and oppositionists in the Soviet Union, exposing the Soviet political abuse of psychiatry and defending its victims, and drawing attention to these issues in the media, public events and scholarly writing.

 While focusing mainly on Russia’s democratic forces, he supported the non-Russian campaigners for human and national rights.
-He was sympathetic to the Ukrainian cause at a time when many of his Western academic colleagues had no time for “nationalist” opponents of Soviet Russian imperialism.
+He was sympathetic to the Ukrainian cause at a time when many of his Western academic colleagues had no time for “nationalist” opponents of Soviet-Russian imperialism.

 I had the great privilege of knowing Reddaway during the same period when he was a Senior Lecturer at the London School of Economics and Political Science (LSE).
 He was my supervisor while I was a postgraduate student working on my PhD dissertation.
 It was he and his colleague, the renowned Professor Leonard Schapiro, who accepted my, at that time, rather unconventional thesis that dealt with the topic of renewed Ukrainian national assertiveness in the 1960s.